How do ETFs work?

-Just like investing in individual stocks, it’s actually incredibly easy to invest in an ETF.
+Just like investing in individual stocks, investing in ETFs is a straightforward process.
 We’ll cover some of the things you should be thinking about when looking for ETFs further down, but for now, let's walk you through how to buy them.

 Before making a new investment, research is essential.
 Think about whether the funds suit your investment goals and risk tolerance.
 Look into the different types of ETFs, as well as each fund’s underlying assets.
 The product disclosure statement (PDS) will generally provide you with this information.